richnou/kissb/docs/pages/kissb-language/packages.md

 When creating multiple packages, it can be useful to group them in a library, and let the user request packages at will.

 This can be done by creating a folder and adding a file called "pkgIndex.tcl" which contains the list of packages, with instructions on how to load them.

-The folder can then be added to the **TCLLIBPATH** environment variable, or add this folder to one of the following Well-known location:
+The folder can then be added to the **TCLLIBPATH** or **KISSB_PACKAGEPATH** environment variable (paths separated by spaces), or to one of the following Well-known location:

 - Local .kissb/pkgs folder
-- Local ~/.kissb/pkgs folder
+- Folder ~/.kissb/pkgs in user's home
 - The .kissb/pkgs folder in the GIT_ROOT of your project

 For example, create a folder for your library in your local project:

     $ mkdir -p .kissb/pkgs/mylib

 Now create a simple package, for example in the file .kissb/pkgs/mylib/mypackage.tcl:

 ~~~~ tcl title=".kissb/pkgs/mylib/mypackage.tcl"
 # This line declares that this file is providing a package, it is mandatory